The 12-Series. A complete protocol.

 Starting Point

-This is where we get to know each other, establish a baseline, and talk through your goals for the series.
-Hands-on work begins with the superficial fascia and muscles on the front of the body: chest, abdomen, thighs.
+We establish a baseline and talk through your goals for the series.
+Hands-on work begins with the superficial fascia on the front of the body: chest, abdomen, thighs.
 We start opening the outer sleeve before going deeper.

 Back of the Body

-We continue the superficial work on the back side: calves, hamstrings, back extensors, and the fascia along the spine.
-By the end of session two, the back and front superficial lines have both been addressed and the body often feels longer and more open.
+Superficial work on the back side: calves, hamstrings, back extensors, and the fascia along the spine.
+By the end of session two, both front and back superficial lines have been addressed and the body often feels longer and more open.

 The Lateral Line

-Session three opens the sides of the body from head to heel: the lateral hip, IT band, ribs, and neck.
-This session completes the superficial work and is a natural stopping point for people who want to experience the work before committing to the full series.
+Opens the sides of the body from head to heel: the lateral hip, IT band, ribs, and neck.
+This completes the superficial work and is a natural stopping point for people who want to experience the work before committing to the full series.

 Left and Right

-The last superficial session addresses the relationship and coordination between the left and right sides of the body.
-Most of us rely heavily on a dominant side, and this session begins to expose and address those asymmetries.
+Addresses the relationship and coordination between the left and right sides of the body.
+Most of us rely heavily on a dominant side; this session begins to expose and correct those asymmetries.
 It can feel a bit destabilizing at first as the body adjusts.

 Foundation

-Session five is where we go deeper into the core from the feet up.
-We address the arches, knee alignment, the inner thigh, and the pelvic floor through fascial continuities.
-The aim is to find a solid, easy foundation in the pelvis, a base that supports everything above it.
+We go deeper into the core from the feet up.
+Arches, knee alignment, inner thigh, and pelvic floor through fascial continuities.
+The aim is a solid, easy foundation in the pelvis that supports everything above it.

 Core, Torso, Breathing

-The second core session builds on session five and works up through the abdomen and torso.
-The goal is to create space and freedom through the front of the body so breathing becomes easier.
+Builds on session five and works up through the abdomen and torso.
+The goal is space and freedom through the front of the body so breathing becomes easier.
 Many people notice a significant difference in how they breathe after this session.

 The Spine